IanBellomy/Pair/readme.md

 onContactChange(startFn,endFn=->)  : returns index
 ````
 Add an event listener for when the layers' _frames_ come into contact or leave contact.
-The function returns an index which can be used to remove the listeners later.
+The function returns an index which can be used to remove the listener later.

 ---